 The Motivation Project trading as The Women’s Spirit Project is a registered charity with Australian Charities and Not For Profits Commission (ACNC) and has Deductible Gift Recipient (DGR) status.
 All donations over $2 are tax deductible.

-Challenging our minds,
+Challenging our minds, bodies and souls.

 In 2019, the project delivered its first program in the Frankston/Mornington Peninsula region of Victoria, Australia to 17 women experiencing a range of life challenges including mental health issues, family violence and social isolation.